-After seeing the Himalayas, the Andes and the Rockies, there’s something that makes Cathedral stand out among them all.
+After seeing the Himalayas, the Andes, and the Rockies, there’s something that makes Cathedral stand out among them all.

 The Cathedral Lakes trail is one of the most popular hikes along Tioga Road and is part of the John Muir Trail.
 And while there will be others on this trail, it’s nowhere near the crowds you’d find in Yosemite Valley.

-Glen Aulin starts with a descent down the Tuolumne River just over five miles until you reach the Glen Aulin campsite.
+Glen Aulin starts with a descent down the Tuolumne River for just over five miles until you reach the Glen Aulin campsite.
 The first part of the hike descends along a number of pools that branch off from the river.
 For the next few miles the trail levels off and meanders through the forest and meadows, providing great views of the Cathedral Range.

 The last mile before you reach the Glen Aulin campsite is a challenging descent, dropping 450 feet.
 Trekking poles are recommended!

 Here at the campsite you have a choice: you can either turn around and head back or (if you’ve got time) push on for another two miles to see Waterwheel Falls.
 In my opinion, it is very, very worth it, but this does make for a long day’s hike.